Oluwakemi-moyin/Retail_Data/README.md

 3. Customers 14646, 18102 and 17450 are the top 3 customers, they should be given gifts at the end of the year for best patronage.
 4. Focus should be on Products like Paper craft and Regency cake stand 3 tier amongst other products as their demand is usually higher.
 Similar products can also be introduced to further increase Total sales and as a result, Total revenue.
-5. Hen House w chick in nest should be reviewed for possible removal from products list due to poor order in the year.
+5. Hen House w chick in nest and 59 other Products should be reviewed for possible removal from products list due to poor total order.

 ## Total Quantity Sold